-Designing clothes and accessories is a very popular and competitive field.
-Most people think haute couture when they think fashion design, but in reality the majority of fashion designers go to work for mass market design ‘houses’, producing recognisable high-street brands such as Topshop, Miss Selfridge, H&M, Marks & Spencer or George at Asda.
+Designing clothes and accessories is a very popular field.
+Most people think haute couture when they think fashion design, but in reality most fashion designers work for mass market design ‘houses’, producing clothes for recognisable high-street brands such as Zara, H&M, Marks & Spencer or George at Asda.

 What do fashion designers do?

 Most graduates work for two types of designers in the mass market: either in-house on a retailer’s own brand (for example, Per Una at Marks & Spencer), or for a design house that sells its collections to various different retailers.